-Doubts about such an expansion, however, have recently been raised in NAIC meetings, in particular by Nebraska's insurance commissioner, who has been at the forefront of dealing with the National Warranty insolvency.
+Doubts about such an expansion, however, have also been raised.
+In NAIC meetings, the most prominent doubter has been Nebraska's insurance commissioner, who has been at the forefront of dealing with the National Warranty insolvency.
 At the September 2003 meeting, the NAIC was encouraged to adopt a draft resolution that would put the group on record as opposing the expansion of risk retention groups.
 Among the reasons cited in the resolution was the danger to consumers from a limitation on states' regulatory authority, the example of the National Warranty failure, and the absence of an availability problem in property insurance that has not been addressed by state-based solutions.
-No resolution has been adopted, but a working group to examine issues surrounding risk retention groups was created and it met at the December 2003 NAIC meeting.
+No resolution has been adopted, but a "Risk Retention Working Group" to examine issues surrounding risk retention groups was created.
+Among other actions, this group has proposed corporate governance standards for RRGs.
+The U.S. Government Accountability Office also discussed problems in risk retention groups in a 2005 report entitled Risk Retention Groups: Common Regulatory Standards and Greater Member Protections Are Needed.
+In the Common Regulatory Standards and Greater Member Protections Are Needed.

-The fundamental questions surrounding Risk Retention Act expansion are essentially the same as those addressed by Congress when the first act was passed in 1981, and when it was expanded in 1986.
+The fundamental questions surrounding LRRA expansion are essentially the same as those addressed by Congress when the first act was passed in 1981, and when it was expanded in 1986.
 Stripping away jargon, this question can be phrased as an issue of availability vs. reliability.
 Those who would support expansion often focus on a failure of the current insurance market, and the current regulatory system, to make a sufficient supply of insurance available so that consumers who need insurance can find it at a reasonable price.
 The question they pose is essentially: "What happens to a community when a business, a school, or a doctor cannot find or afford insurance?"
 Those who would oppose expansion often focus on the dangers in allowing insurance to be sold that is not subject to same regulatory standards as "normal" insurance.
 The question this group poses is essentially: "What happens to a community if the insurer from which this business, school, or doctor purchases insurance ends up bankrupt or if the policy does not cover what needs to be covered?"
-The underlying basis for this question with regard to risk retention groups seems to be the assumption that the single domiciliary state regulator will do an insufficient job in protecting the consumers who live in other states.
+The underlying basis for this question with regard to risk